oroinc/orocommerce/src/OroB2B/Bundle/ShippingBundle/Resources/doc/provide-units.md

 Provide Units of Length, Weight and Freight Classes
 ===================================================

+To expand the number of units or freight classes you must add the migration containing the required items.

-Add migration to load you own weight units, length units and freight classes.
+Adding migration to load you own weight units, length units and freight classes:
 ```php
 <?php